sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 # Portage profile

 The portage profile aims to pre-fill USE flags.
 Since this is a laptop and you want some graphical UI, choose the desktop profile.

 First, type `eselect profile list` to see the list of available profiles.

 Then type `eselect profile set X` where X is the desktop profile.

 While you are at it, choose your Python version:

 First, type `eselect python list` to see the list of available python versions.

 Then type `eselect python set X` where X is the your prefered version.

 # make.conf

-My laptop has an Intel Core i7-3687U CPU.
+This laptop has an Intel Core i7-3687U CPU.
 It's an IvyBridge and as of gcc-4.7, its `march` is `core-avx-i`.

 So here is the content of `/etc/portage/make.conf`:

 ```